quirkyquixote/littleline/README.md

 Installation
 ------------

-commandline provices a simple make script; to build from scratch:
+LittleLine a simple make script; to build from scratch:

     make all
     make install